Abigail Austen: Rejoining the British Army

 In 1995, Austen rejoined the Army as a reservist.
 As an over-age candidate, she first joined the Territorial Army, as a reservist and then the Regular Army as a regular reservist.
 She joined the Parachute Regiment in 2002, having already passed the selection process at age 35, and went on to attend All Arms Commando Course and Special Forces selection with 22 SAS, becoming a combat survival and a physical training instructor.
 She served with the Cheshire Regiment and The Highlanders in a variety of command appointments, as well as a number of staff appointments both in the UK and overseas, with a speciality in Information and Psychological Operations.
 In 2003, she commanded a company from The Parachute Regiment on operations in Iraq.
 She deployed on operations in Bosnia, Northern Ireland, the War in Afghanistan and the Iraq War.
-She returned to the United Kingdom in 2006 and spent a period recovering from two continuous years of operations before taking a position back in Afghanistan with NATO Forces, advising on specialist counter-narcotics operations, from where she was medevacked back to the UK with a serious infection following an IED incident.
+She returned to the United Kingdom in 2006 and spent a period recovering from two continuous years of operations before taking a position back in Afghanistan with NATO Forces, advising on specialist counter-narcotics operations, from where she was medivacked back to the UK with a serious infection following an IED incident.